Vanderbijlpark: Tertiary education

 The Vaal Triangle Campus of the North-West University is located in Vanderbijlpark.
-This campus is situated on the banks of the Vaal River and has student numbers exceeding 3,000.
+This campus is situated on the banks of the Vaal River.

-The main campus of Vaal University of Technology is located in Vanderbijlpark, about 1 km from the North West University.
+The main campus of the Vaal University of Technology is located in Vanderbijlpark, about 1 km from the North West University.

 Qualitas Career Academy, a national private college has its largest campus in SE4.
 It caters for full-time and part-time studies for students as well as corporate training and consulting services for businesses and government departments.

-The Computer Training institute (CTI) has a satellite campus in central Vanderbijlpark.
+Eduvos, formerly the Computer Training institute (CTI) has a satellite campus in central Vanderbijlpark.

-Sedibeng College serves students from Qwaqwa and neighbouring Lesotho.

-The Vanderbijlpark residential area has numerous homes and flats that are rented by students studying at the above-mentioned institutions.

 Entertainment

 Vanderbijlpark is home to the Emerald Casino Resort, Emfuleni Golf Course, Isaac Steyl Rugby Stadium and the Vaal Mall, constructed in the mid 2000's, and with the Pont de Vaal wine estate, hotel and restaurant right around the corner.
 There are public swimming facilities in the suburbs of SE 2 and CW 6, as well as in the Vaal River.
 The Vaal Horse Race Course is about 3 km from the city.